JamesSkemp/words/content/post/2007-a-year-of-possibilities-part-1.md

 +++
 title = "2007: A Year of Possibilities, Part 1"
-summary = "My plans for 2007.
+description = "My plans for 2007.
 What I'm looking forward to purchasing is covered in this post." draft = false comments = true date = "2006-12-31T11:55:00-06:00"